Infarm raises $170M in equity and debt to continue building its ‘vertical farming’ network – TechCrunch

 TechCrunch: What assumptions did you make early on that have turned out to be true or, more interestingly, not panned out as expected?

 What we didn’t anticipate was how much and how quickly the demand for a sustainable, transparent and modular approach to farming would grow as we, as society, begin to feel the impact of climate change and supply chain fragility upon our lives, our choices and our food.
-Of course we also did not anticipate a global pandemic, which has underscored the urgency of building a new food system that can democratize access to high quality, amazing tasting food, while helping our planet regenerate and heal.
+Of course we also did not anticipate a global pandemic, which has underscored the urgency of building a new food system that can democratize access to high-quality, amazing-tasting food, while helping our planet regenerate and heal.
 The past few months have confirmed the flexibility and resilience of our farming model, and that our mission is more relevant than ever.

-In terms of signing on new retailers, based on your progress in the last 12 months, I’m guessing this has got easier, though undoubtedly there are still quite long lead times.
+In terms of signing on new retailers, based on your progress in the last 12 months, I’m guessing this has gotten easier, though undoubtedly there are still quite long lead times.
 How have these conversations changed since you started?

 Erez Galonska: While lead times and speed of conversations can vary depending upon the region and retailer.
-In mature markets where the concept is familiar and we’re already engaged, deal conversations can reach maturity in as little time as 3 months.
+In mature markets where the concept is familiar and we’re already engaged, deal conversations can reach maturity in as little time as three months.
 Since we last spoke we are already working with most of the leading retailers that are well established in Europe, U.K. and North America.
-Brands which in each of their markets are both forerunners in a retail industry rapidly evolving to meet the demand for consumer-focused innovation, while proving that access to sustainable, high quality, fresh and living produce is not only possible, but can be available in produce aisles today, and every day of the year, with Infarm.
+Brands which in each of their markets are both forerunners in a retail industry rapidly evolving to meet the demand for consumer-focused innovation, while proving that access to sustainable, high-quality, fresh and living produce is not only possible, but can be available in produce aisles today, and every day of the year, with Infarm.

-I’m interested to understand where Infarms are installed, in terms of if the majority is in-store and consumer-facing or if the most scalable and bulk of Infarm’s use-cases are really much larger distribution hubs in cities or close to cities i.e. not too far away from places with population/store density but not actually in stores.
+I’m interested to understand where Infarms are installed, in terms of if the majority is in-store and consumer-facing or if the most scalable and bulk of Infarm’s use cases are really much larger distribution hubs in cities or close to cities, i.e. not too far away from places with population/store density but not actually in stores.
 Perhaps you can enlighten me on what the ratio looks like today and how you see it developing as vertical farming grows?

-Erez Galonska: Today across our markets, the split between our farms in stores and in distribution centers is roughly 50:50.
-However as you anticipate, we will be expanding our network this year with many more distribution hubs.
-This expansion will likely lead to an 80:20 split as early as next year, with the majority of our regions being served with fresh, living produce delivered throughout the week from centrally-located hubs.
-This not only offers retailers and restaurants flexibility in terms of volumes of output, and the ability to adapt the presentation of our offerings to floor areas of different sizes, but it also allows us to begin to serve whole regions from our next generation farms under development today.
+Erez Galonska: Today across our markets, the split between our farms in stores and in distribution centers is roughly 50/50.
+However, as you anticipate, we will be expanding our network this year with many more distribution hubs.
+This expansion will likely lead to an 80/20 split as early as next year, with the majority of our regions being served with fresh, living produce delivered throughout the week from centrally located hubs.
+This not only offers retailers and restaurants flexibility in terms of volumes of output, and the ability to adapt the presentation of our offerings to floor areas of different sizes, but it also allows us to begin to serve whole regions from our next-generation farms under development today.

-Based in our hubs, these farms will deliver the crop-equivalent of an acre or more of fresh produce on a 25 m2 footprint, with significant further savings in energy, water, labor and land-use.
+Based in our hubs, these farms will deliver the crop equivalent of an acre or more of fresh produce on a 25 m2 footprint, with significant further savings in energy, water, labor and land use.
 We believe this technology will truly challenge ideas of what is possible in sustainable, vertical farming and we look forward to talking about it more soon.

 Lastly, what are the main product lines in terms of food on the shelves?

-Osnat Michaeli: We have a catalog of more than 65 herbs, microgreens, and leafy greens, that is constantly growing.
+Osnat Michaeli: We have a catalog of more than 65 herbs, microgreens and leafy greens that is constantly growing.
 Our offerings range from the known and common varieties like Coriander, Basil, or Mint, to specialty products like Peruvian Mint, Red Veined Sorrel or Wasabi Rucola.

 Because our farms give us excellent control over every part of a plant’s growth process, and can imitate the complexity of different ecosystems, we will be able to expand the diversity of Infarm produce available to consumers to include root vegetables, mushrooms, flowering crops and even superfoods from around the world in the near future.
 What you see today with Infarm is still only the beginning.